-Volunteers are the force of our organisation and without them we would not be able to deliver the level of service we offer.
-Becoming a volunteer may seem a little daunting, but don’t worry, you will be joining a supportive and friendly team.
+Volunteers are the force of our organisation and without them, we would not be able to deliver the level of service we offer.

 For all roles you will receive full training in the skills you need – volunteers are supported and supervised throughout their time with us, so you’re never alone.